Broken wrist

 If you think you or someone you care for has a broken wrist, you should:

-• go to the nearest emergency department or call 111 if it is broken badly
+• go to the nearest emergency department or call 111 if it's badly broken or if you have numbness in your fingers

-• apply pressure to stop bleeding using a clean pad or dressing if there is any bleeding
+• if there's any bleeding, apply pressure to stop it using a clean pad or dressing

-• ice the injured area using an ice pack wrapped in a clean towel
+• ice the injured area using an ice pack or a bag of frozen peas wrapped in a clean towel

 • avoid eating and drinking in case you need surgery to fix the broken bone.

-Your doctor will assess your general condition, as well as the seriousness of your injury.
-They will ask about how the injury happened, any symptoms and your medical background.
+Your healthcare provider will assess your general condition, and how serious your injury is.
+They’ll ask about how the injury happened, any symptoms you have and your medical history.

-The most common way to diagnose a fracture is by an x-ray.
-These show the type of break and its location within the bone.
-Sometimes, a wrist fracture is hard to see on an x-ray.
-In that case, you may get a repeat x-ray after a week or more, or have a CT scan or MRI scan, depending on what the doctor thinks is most useful.
+The most common way to diagnose a fracture is with an X-ray.
+This will show the type of break and its location within the bone.
+Sometimes, a wrist fracture is hard to see on an X-ray.
+In that case, you may need another X-ray after a week or more, or a CT scan or MRI scan.

-Treatment of a broken wrist aims to put the broken bones back together so that the bone can heal properly and you get normal movement of your wrist back.
+The aim when treating a broken wrist is to put the broken bones back together so that the bone can heal properly and you get normal movement of your wrist back.

 The treatment you receive depends on how bad the break is.
 Other factors that affect your treatment include: